The Best Detergent For Goose Down Products

 a goose down pillow with cross section showing the down filling

 Over time, the goose down feathers become dry and stiff.
 And, they clump and lose their insulative abilities.
 So, a goose down pillow that used to be fluffy, will slowly become dense and flat.
-And a goose down comforter that used to keep you warm and toasty will appear to be thinner, and not as effective.
+And a goose down comforter that used to keep you warm and toasty will be thinner and less effective.

 So what is the best detergent for goose down bedding?
 And how should you wash goose down products if you want to maintain them and keep them like new?